Mia Malkova

-Mia Malkova (born July 1, 1992) is an American pornographic actress and livestreamer.
-She has won several awards, including the 2014 AVN Award for the Best New Starlet and the 2017 XBIZ Award for the Best Actress.
-Malkova has also acted in an Indian pornographic short monologue documentary and an Indian erotic thriller film, both directed by Ram Gopal Varma.
-In 2022, she began video game livestreaming on Twitch.
-Malkova has been described as one of the most popular pornographic actresses in the world.
+Mia Malkova (born July 1, 1992) is an American pornographic film actress and video game livestreamer.
+She has won various porn industry awards, including the 2014 AVN Award for Best New Starlet and the 2017 XBIZ Award for Best Actress.
+She appeared in an Indian pornographic short monologue documentary and an Indian erotic thriller film, both directed by Ram Gopal Varma.
+In 2022, she began livestreaming video games on Twitch.
+Malkova has been described as one of the most popular porn actresses in the world.

 Career

-Before entering the porn industry, Malkova worked in the food-service industry, getting her first job at McDonald's when she turned 16, and then working at Sizzler until the weekend she shot her first scene.
-Malkova was 'Twistys Treat of the Month' in December 2012 and the 2013 'Twistys Treat of the Year'.
-She was a contract performer for its parent company, Aylo, during that time.
-When that contract lapsed in 2014, she signed a contract with another company, Hard X, to exclusively perform scenes with men while being allowed to perform scenes without men with other companies.
-Malkova was October 2016's Penthouse Pet of the Month.
+Malkova was "Twistys Treat of the Month" in December 2012 and was "Twistys Treat of the Year" in 2013.
+She was a contract performer for Twistys' parent company, Aylo, during that time.
+When the contract lapsed in 2014, she signed with Hard X to exclusively perform scenes with men, while being allowed to perform scenes without men with other companies.
+Malkova was the October 2016 Penthouse Pet of the Month.

-Malkova is the focus of Ram Gopal Varma's short monologue documentary God, Sex and Truth (2018) about the strength of women's sexuality and beauty.
-In an interview, she stated that the only reason she got into porn is because she loves sex and the porn world is the best and safest place to explore it in all its forms.

-In December 2019, she and Hearthstone streamer Trump released a duet singing "A Whole New World" together.
+Malkova is the focus of Ram Gopal Varma's short monologue documentary God, Sex and Truth (2018), which examines female sexuality and beauty.
+In a 2018 interview, Malkova said she entered the porn industry because she loves sex, and she feels the industry is the best and safest place to explore sex in all its forms.
+In December 2019, she and the Hearthstone streamer Trump released a duet of "A Whole New World".

-In April 2020, Malkova and 11 other adult and former adult actresses appeared in the music video for the G-Eazy song "Still Be Friends".
-In October 2020, Malkova appeared in the music video for the Ninja Sex Party song "Wondering Tonight".
-The same year, she again worked with Ram Gopal Varma to play the lead role in the Indian erotic thriller Climax.
-The movie, which was released through an over-the-top media service, was commercially successful despite receiving negative reviews from both critics and the audience.

-In January 2022, she co-hosted the 39th AVN Awards along with fellow pornographic performer Mighty Emelia.
+In 2020, Malkova appeared in music videos for the songs "Still Be Friends" by G-Eazy and "Wondering Tonight" by Ninja Sex Party.
+The same year, she starred in Varma's erotic thriller Climax.
+In January 2022, she co-hosted the 39th AVN Awards with fellow porn performer Mighty Emelia.

 During the early 2020s, Malkova started gaining attention as a Twitch streamer and as an OnlyFans content creator.
-Malkova, standing with her buttocks to the camera, was the most popular Twitch clip in May 2021.
-As of March 2022, Malkova has more than 634,000 followers on Twitch.
+As of March 2022, she has more than 634,000 followers on Twitch.

 Personal life

 Malkova's hometown is Palm Springs, California.
-Her brother, Justin Hunt, is also a pornographic actor.
-She has stated that she is an atheist.
+Her brother, Justin Hunt, is also a porn actor.
+Malkova is an atheist.